guguang-yu/IOT-pet-feeder/README.md

 ==
 1. Smart pet feeder is a remote control feeder that can transmit real-time video, two-way voice intercom, automatic/manual timing and quantitative feeding.

 2. You can turn on your phone anywhere, you can watch your pet's every move in real time, and feed as you like.

 3. When you are away on a business trip, you don’t have to worry about your pet starving.
 Regular and quantitative feeding will meet your pet needs when you go out.

-　　 Fourth, abnormal alarm prompts, power and network can also be normal operation, will not affect your pet's meal time.
+4. abnormal alarm prompts, power and network can also be normal operation, will not affect your pet's meal time.

 5. With the support of the APP social platform, you can capture the dynamics of your pet and share it on WeChat Moments, Weibo, etc. at any time
 Design ideas
 ==
 805151Single chip microcomputer and ARM STM32F4XX Brushed DC motor Control speed PWM control direction and speed Temperature and humidity sensor to control temperature and humidity